bajaj/distance-service/README.md

 # distance-service
-##This service returns road distance between two latitudes-longitudes.
+##This web service (api) returns road distance between two latitudes-longitudes.

 Have used data released by OSM [https://www.openstreetmap.org/].
 Data can be downloaded from https://mapzen.com/data/metro-extracts/.